PnP PowerShell: Complete Entra App Registration & Certificate Guide

 • Access denied.
 You do not have permission to perform this action or access this resource.
 Cause: Connection succeeded but the app lacks permission on that site.
 Fix: (1) Confirm admin consent was granted in Entra for the required permissions.
 (2) If using Sites.Selected, run Grant-PnPAzureADAppSitePermission to explicitly add the app to the site.
 (3) Check if the site has unique permissions that exclude the app's identity.

 • The term 'Connect-PnPOnline' is not recognized as the name of a cmdlet Cause: PnP.PowerShell is not installed in the current PowerShell session or version.
 Fix: Run Get-Module PnP.PowerShell -ListAvailable to check.
 If not found, run Install-Module PnP.PowerShell -Scope CurrentUser.
-Ensure you are running PowerShell 7 (pwsh), not Windows PowerShell 5.1 (powershell).
+Ensure you are running PowerShell 7.4 or later (pwsh), not Windows PowerShell 5.1 (powershell).

 • Cannot find certificate with thumbprint 'ABC123...' in certificate store Cause: The -Thumbprint method cannot find the cert in the store.
 Fix: Run Get-ChildItem Cert:\CurrentUser\My to list available certs.
 If the cert is missing, import the PFX: Import-PfxCertificate -FilePath "path.pfx" -CertStoreLocation "Cert:\CurrentUser\My" -Password $pfxPassword.
 On a server, use Cert:\LocalMachine\My instead.